 Ultimately there may be some chest-beating when members of any of those meet in the marketplace, but they will all recognize the hard work it took to achieve the degree.
-Both units are Tier 1 units in their countries.
-The same with elite forces of the world.
-When a SEAL and SAS meet each other, they acknowledge a kindred spirit.
-Sure, there may be some chest-beating and bragging but they almost always relish the opportunity to work and train together.
+Both are Tier 1 units in their countries—the same as the world’s elite forces.
+When a SEAL and SAS meet, they acknowledge a kindred spirit.
+Sure, there may be some chest-beating and bragging, but they almost always relish the opportunity to work and train together.

 How hard is SEAL selection and training?